maxiepax/go-via/README.md

       - ./database:/go/database
 ```

-or create this docker-compose.yaml to specify a config file, and place config in ./config/config.json
+Option B: or create this docker-compose.yaml to specify a config file, and place config in ./config/config.json
 ``` yaml
 version: "3.9"
 services: